| The

 to end our trip through outback Western Australia.
 We rested up here and

 were well entertained - thank you Sue, Bill & Geoff.
+One place

 that I wanted to visit in Perth was Rottnest Island, home of the Quokka